-As if the 911 wasn’t complicated enough, for 2023 there’s an all-new member - the Dakar.
+For 2023 the 911 range gained a very different family member - the Dakar.
 It’s inspired by cars of the past, though - the 959 and 953 with which Porsche won the Dakar Rally.
 The homage is based on a 992 911 GTS but with its suspension jacked up by 50mm.

 It’s also possible to raise the suspension by another 30mm.
 Factor in chunky off-road tyres and underbody protection, and you have a 911 that can clatter over rough ground at 105mph.